-You could've understandably mistaken 2 for a Tom Petty & The Heartbreakers album, but there's far less chance you'd do so with this live album.
+You could've understandably mistaken 2 for a Tom Petty And The Heartbreakers album, but there's far less chance you'd do so with this live album.
 A terrific set, and worth the cost of signing up for the club.

 tracks: "Shady Grove", "Orphan Of The Storm", "Scare Easy", "Trailer", "This Is A Good Street", "Lover Of The Bayou", "Beautiful World", "Save Your Water", "Hungry No More", "House Of Stone", "Knockin' On Heaven's Door", "The Other Side Of The Mountain", "Hope", "Victim Of Circumstance", "The Wrong Thing To Do", "Crystal River"